 For advanced standing applicants: if you are currently in your senior year and will need federal loans or other financial assistance for the two summer sessions, be aware that you will have to revise your current year FAFSA and complete a new FAFSA for the upcoming year.

 - Regardless of which university is your home campus, your tuition will be the same.
 However, tuition does change from year to year, and usually is not posted until late spring or early summer.
 You can look up current tuition and fees at both UNCG and NCA&TSU websites.

 - Who chooses field assignments?

 - Field placements are arranged and assigned by the Co-Directors of Field Instruction.
-Foundation placements are generic and may not necessarily coincide with student interests.
-If possible, we try to ensure that the foundation placement will also not be in an area of practice in which students may already have prior work experience.
+Generalist placements are generic and may not necessarily coincide with student interests.
+If possible, we try to ensure that the generalist placement will also not be in an area of practice in which students may already have prior work experience.
 (Exception: Child Welfare Collaborative students).

-For advanced placements, students have some input as to specific agencies, and placements must agree with students’ selected area of practice.
-However, placements are still arranged and assigned by the Co-Directors of Field.
+For specialist placements, students have some input as to specific agencies, and placements must agree with students’ selected area of practice.
+However, placements are still arranged and assigned by the Co-Directors of Field Instruction.

 - I don’t live in Greensboro.
 Can my internship be in my city of residence?

 - Yes.
 All effort is used to arrange placement assignments in or close to the student’s home when possible.
 Students should be aware, however, that placements are arranged within a 150-mile radius of Greensboro.

 - Can I do a field placement in my workplace?